 The month of Ramadan has ended, and most of us grief it’s apart.
 But Ramadan has left us with another blessed month of Shawwal.
 Well, the descendant month of Shawwal cannot compare with Ramadan in its glory, but still, it has its importance and dignity.
 One of the exemplary aspects of Shawwal is that Allah Almighty has chosen it for the celebration of “Eid-ul-Fitr.”

 The Messenger of Allah (peace and blessings be upon him) said, “Fasting Ramadan and following it with six days from Shawwal is like continual fasting.”
 [Muslim, on the authority of Abu Ayyub (Allah be pleased with him)]

-First of all! these fasts are not obligatory ( Fard), they are sunnah ! it is good to fast in shawwal , as it would increase your reward and bring pleasure of ALLAH subhana hu wa tala.
+First of all!
+These facts are not obligatory ( Fard), they are Sunnah ! it is good to fast in Shawwal, as it would increase your reward and bring the pleasure of ALLAH.
 But it is not compulsory to fast.
-Secondly, The Shafi`is and Hanbalis state that it is superior to make the six fasts consecutive it means it is more preferable to start these fasts from the 2nd of Shawwal and keep fasting up to the 7th of Shawwal.
-Which means to fast consecutively .However, if they are kept in other days, it is hoped that the requirement of the above Hadith may also be fulfilled.
+Secondly, The Shafi`is and Hanbalis state that it is superior to make the six fasts consecutive it means it is not preferable to start Fast from the 2nd of Shawwal and keep fasting up to the 7th of Shawwal.
+However, if they held on other days, it is hoped that the requirement of the above Hadith may also be fulfilled

-However, it is better that one makes up for the missed fasts separately from fasting the six days of Shawwal, since some scholars are of the view that one does not receive the reward of optional (nafl) fasting when combined with make-up (qadha) fasts.
+However, it is better that one makes up for the missed fasts separately from fasting the six days of Shawwal, since some scholars are of the view that one does not receive the reward of optional (Nafl) fasting when combined with makeup (Qadha) fasts.